KIMJUNSICK/Airbnb_clone2/README.md

 ## basic Django
 - Execute the command for running django server: python manage.py runserver
 - Create super user: python manage.py createsuperuser
+- 'makemigrations' checks for changes on the data shape and creates a file describing the changes
+- 'migrate' applies the migrations to the database
+- 'migrate' after 'makemigrations'